ucsb-cs156-s22/s22-6pm-happycows/README.md

 If these repos are not yet setup, see the setup steps in [`docs/storybook.md`](docs/storybook.md).

+# Game Play for Developers

+A description of how the game is played and what scheduled actions are run are given under [`docs/gamePlay.md`](docs/gamePlay.md)

 # Setup before running application

 Before running the application for the first time,